 The importance of managing risks in your software projects need not be further emphasized.
-Even if you're not working on safety critical products, risks have the potential to fundamentally derail your projects.
-With safety critical projects however, it is even more obvious that risks mean a serious threat not only to your project's success, but also to your company's reputation.
+Even if you're not working on safety-critical products, risks have the potential to fundamentally derail your projects.
+With safety- or mission-critical projects however, it is even more obvious that risks mean a serious threat not only to your project's success, but also to your company's reputation.
 At the very least, implementing adequate risk management could help cut your overhead costs.

 So one thing is clear: managing risks is imperative in most product development projects.
-That is why several times over the past few years, we have covered topics such as the Benefits of Applying an Appropriate Risk Management Lifecycle on our blog, and we have also addressed the question of risk management in one of our recent webinars:
+That is why several times over the past few years, we have covered topics such as the Benefits of Applying an Appropriate Risk Management Lifecycle or Agile Risk Management in Digital Safety-critical Product Development on our blog, and we've also organized webinars around related topics.

-There doesn't seem to be a silver bullet solution to scaling your risk management across the three levels introduced by Scaled Agile Framework (SAFe®): the Team, Program, and Portfolio levels.
-However, categorizing your risks helps treat them adequately.
+There is no silver bullet solution to scaling your risk management across the various levels introduced by the Scaled Agile Framework (SAFe®).
+Previously (before SAFe 5.0), this meant the Team, Program, Large Solution, and Portfolio levels.
+With the latest version of the Scaled Agile Framework, you're looking at the Essential, Large Solution, and Portfolio levels.
+While there's no one-size-fits-all solution, a general best practice is that categorizing your risks helps treat them adequately.

-Quite naturally, most practitioners agree that code-level risks are managed at the team level, during Program Increment planning.
+Quite naturally, most practitioners agree that code-level risks are managed at the lowest level, during Program Increment planning.
 Higher-level (project or program) risks that could affect the whole Agile Release Train (ART) should be escalated to the Program level.
-Thus, your teams won't have to worry about the same risk twice – all risk will be identified, listed and their mitigation planned at the appropriate level.
+Thus, your teams won't have to worry about the same risk twice – all risks will be identified, documented, and their mitigation planned at the appropriate level.
 (While there may be certain Portfolio-level risks, managing these should be covered by the organization's Project Portfolio Management or PPM efforts, the details of which is outside the scope of this article.)

 Whichever level you're looking at, one widely used tool in scaling risk management under SAFe® is the ROAM board.
-It is used during PI planning to identify and analyze risks and issues.
-To make sure all the risks are covered, the goal of this technique is to Resolve, Own, Accept (by the product management team) or Mitigate all risks (hence the acronym ROAM).
+It is used during PI planning to identify and analyze risks and issues that could prevent the team in successfully achieving its goals.
+To make sure all the risks are covered, the goal of this technique is to Resolve, Own, Accept (by the product management team), or Mitigate all risks.

 Collaborative Risk Management

 Collaboration is key in risk management: identifying potential risks is supported by the cumulative experience of your team members, and having your risks in a single tool helps ensure total risk coverage.
-Using a tool that simultaneously supports implementing SAFe® across your organization and scaling your risk management efforts provides an advantage.
-What's more, it could help ensure complete traceability of risks & ensure their coverage.
+Using a tool that simultaneously supports the implementation of SAFe® across your organization while scaling your risk management efforts provides a huge advantage.
+What's more, such a tool will help ensure the complete traceability of risks and their coverage with mitigation actions.

 codeBeamer ALM is not only the first proven implementation of SAFe®, it also comes with advanced risk management functionality.
 The Kanban board in codeBeamer is a flexibly customizable tool that you can easily use to conduct ROAM sessions.
-Risk trackers help you ensure complete traceability and risk coverage – after ROAMing your risks, you can simply assign mitigation tasks and trace these through to testing & release.
+Predefined, but fully customizable risk trackers help you ensure adequate risk documentation, complete traceability, and risk coverage.
+After ROAMing your risks, you can simply assign mitigation tasks, monitor their delivery, and trace these assets through to testing & release.

 Risk Matrix Diagrams support your risk mitigation efforts and ROAM, facilitating the acceptance of risks below a certain tolerable level by visualizing your risks.
-Thus, using a SAFe®-ready ALM to manage all your development processes helps you scale risk management, while offering all the benefits associated with using a single-repository, end-to-end ALM solution.
+Thus, using a SAFe®-ready ALM to manage all your development processes helps you scale risk management, while offering all the benefits associated with using a single-repository, end-to-end Application Lifecycle Management solution.